C00kie-/squirrel.lu/README.md

 ![portal](./portal-2-wheatley-others-png-clip-art.png)
-I'm an ex-teacher now working in IT sec ;)
+### I'm an ex-teacher now working in IT sec ;)

-# my plans to make a rocket with hazelnuts
-or
-# some techno divings
-and quickfix
+### Articles and quickfix are dedicated to people who need a quick start or quick answer to question they have.

+**Disclaimer** : I do not teach infosec, nevertheless, feel free to dm me on Twitter.
+If I have the time, I'll be happy to help the best I can throught mentoring  @hello_locked

 ## 42 student support center

+- DM @hello_locked

+## Criminology

-- DM
+- DM @hello_locked mention:crimino in your first message.
+- update : just put online a list of references and journals for criminology students.

 ## Articles
 - August 2018, Manchester BeerSide, Bsides, [On chip debugging with Openocd](On-Chip-debugging-with-OpenOCD-and-GDB)